History of the papacy: Renaissance Papacy (1417–1534)

 Popes were more frequently called upon to arbitrate disputes between competing colonial powers than to resolve complicated theological disputes.
 Columbus' discovery in 1492 upset the unstable relations between the kingdoms of Portugal and Castile, whose jockeying for possession of colonial territories along the African coast had for many years been regulated by the papal bulls of 1455, 1456, and 1479.
 Alexander VI responded with three bulls, dated May 3 and 4, which were highly favorable to Castile; the third Inter caetera (1493) awarded Spain the sole right to colonize most of the New World.

 According to Eamon Duffy, "the Renaissance papacy invokes images of a Hollywood spectacular, all decadence and drag.
 Contemporaries viewed Renaissance Rome as we now view Nixon's Washington, a city of expense-account whores and political graft, where everything and everyone had a price, where nothing and nobody could be trusted.
 The popes themselves seemed to set the tone."
 For example, Leo X was said to have remarked: "Let us enjoy the papacy, since God has given it to us."
 Several of these popes took mistresses and fathered children and engaged in intrigue or even murder.
 Alexander VI had four acknowledged children: Cesare Borgia, Lucrezia Borgia, Gioffre Borgia, and Giovanni Borgia before he became Pope.

 Reformation and Counter-Reformation (1517–1580)

+The Reformation (1517–1580) challenged the papacy, with figures like Martin Luther labeling it as the Antichrist and criticizing practices like indulgences.
+In response, the Catholic Church launched the Counter-Reformation, led by Pope Paul III and the Council of Trent (1545–1563), which reaffirmed Catholic doctrines and initiated reforms to address corruption.
+Subsequent popes, including Paul IV, intensified efforts to combat heresy and promote Catholic renewal.